cross-rs/cross/README.md

 - `cross` will mount the Cargo project as READ ONLY.
 Thus, if any crate attempts to modify its "source", the build will fail.
 Well behaved crates should only ever write to `$OUT_DIR` and never modify `$CARGO_MANIFEST_DIR` though.
-  - This is the reason why `cross` can't generate .lock files and you have to manually call `cargo generate-lockfile`.

 - Versions `0.7.*` and older of the `openssl` crate are NOT supported. `cross` supports `openssl` via the `OPENSSL_DIR` "feature", which seems to have been